Westiepoo (Westie & Poodle Mix): Info, Pictures, Characteristics & Facts

 Temperament & Intelligence of Westiepoos 🧠

-It is also a smart, and often a very curious dog that loves to explore.
-Regularly giving your Westiepoo plenty of outdoor space is recommended, as this self-reliant dog will love to roam around by themselves and dig.
+The Westiepoo is an alert, friendly, and trainable dog.
+Although it can be very independent and even aloof at times, it is incredibly loyal and affectionate with its family.
+It is also a smart and often very curious dog that loves to explore.
+Regularly giving your Westiepoo plenty of outdoor space is recommended, as this self-reliant dog will love to roam around alone and dig.

 Are These Dogs Good for Families? 🏡

+Westiepoos love playing with and getting attention from their family.
 While they often favor the gentle attitude of the Standard Poodle, not all Westiepoos have a personality that meshes well with children.
-Their terrier heritage can tend towards nippiness and a certain degree of unpredictability, so they may not be suitable playmates for all children.
+Their Terrier heritage can tend towards nippiness and a certain degree of unpredictability, so they may not be suitable playmates for all children.

-The best way to make sure your Westiepoo gets along with your kids is to socialize both dogs and children with each other at an early age.
+The best way to make sure your Westiepoo gets along with your kids is to socialize the dogs and children with each other at an early age.
 Teach both parties how to interact appropriately and respect boundaries, and you should not have any trouble.

 Does This Breed Get Along with Other Pets? 🐶 😽

-Once again, this is a bit of a toss-up depending on which parent breed your Westiepoo favors.
+Once again, this is a bit of a toss-up depending on which parent your Westiepoo favors.
 Here’s a closer look at each parent breed’s general disposition around other animals.

+Standard Poodles are friendly and can get along with dogs and cats alike.
 The West Highland White Terrier, however, is bred to hunt.
 They get along generally with other dogs but may chase cats and are not to be trusted with any small animal.

 Things to Know When Owning a Westiepoo